What is Metaprogramming?

 without encountering a Macro.
 A few common examples of Macros in Ruby/Rails are

-The first time you encounter a declaration like has_many
+The first time you encounter a declaration like has_many, it looks like

 something built in the Ruby language.
 But it is just Ruby code.
 Ruby makes